gatsby-uc/gatsby-plugin-s3/README.md

 Enables you to deploy your gatsby site to a S3 bucket.
 Requires very little configuration, while optimizing your site as much as possible.

-Features:
+## Features:

-- Fully handles the deployment process for you, all you need to configure is your bucket name.
+- 📦 Fully handles the deployment process for you, all you need to configure is your bucket name.
-    - Creates/updates bucket with optimal configuration applied.
+    - Automatically creates/updates bucket with optimal configuration applied.
     - Syncs gatsby files to the bucket & updates metadata.
-- Redirects.
+- ⏭ Redirects.
-- Optimizes caching for you.
+- 💾 Optimizes caching for you.
-- Add your own params to uploaded S3 objects (if you wish).
+- ☁️ Optional serverless framework support if you want to take things a step further.
-- Optional serverless framework support if you want to take things a step further.
+- ✏️ Add your own params to uploaded S3 objects (if you wish).

 ## Usage